Blenheim Palace sits at the edge of the picturesque town of Woodstock in Oxfordshire and is only a twenty-minute journey from the city of Oxford.

 We are located eight miles north-west of Oxford, on the A44 Evesham Road.
 The Palace is signposted from junction nine of the M40.
 If you are using satellite navigation, please use the postcode OX20 1UL.

 When visiting by car, please be aware that a 20mph speed limit applies across the Estate.

-Free car parking is available to all visitors (some exceptions may apply for certain events), with disabled parking for blue badge and accessible parking at the front of the main car park with a shuttle buggy to the Palace.
+Free car parking is available to all Blenheim Palace visitors (a parking fee applies to selected third party events, like Christmas), with disabled parking for blue badge and accessible parking at the front of the main car park with a shuttle buggy to the Palace.

 Further parking is available at the Walled Garden.
 Our car parks are operating one-way routes.

 Our Blenheim Shuttle bus is free on weekends if you travel by train, and runs to and from Blenheim Palace and Hanborough Station.

 Planning a visit to Blenheim Palace and want to rent a conveniently-located, affordable car to get you here?
 Not a problem - we’ve partnered with Hiyacar, the UK’s longest trading peer-to-peer car sharing platform, which connects drivers with cars, when and where they want them.